METALS-London copper recovers slightly after hitting 40-month trough

-SINGAPORE, March 17 (Reuters) - London copper prices recovered slightly on Tuesday after falling to a 40-month low in the previous session, as investors bet that U.S. Federal Reserve’s policy measures would help boost demand for metals in the long term.
+SINGAPORE, March 17 (Reuters) - London copper prices edged up on Tuesday from a 40-month low hit in the previous session, as investors expected that the U.S. Federal Reserve’s policy measures could boost long-term demand for metals.

 “(The) Fed’s latest cut in interest is a very strong liquidity injection.
 Generally a low interest environment in longer run brings base metal business cycle back,” said a Singapore-based metals trader, referring to the U.S. Federal Reserve.